SaFrMo/threejs-examples/README.md

 ## TODO:

--   Tween example with PyramidFollow
+-   Document raycaster mixin
--   Separate and document raycaster mixin
+-   Research - cloning a THREE Vector3

 ## Adding a new example: